Tripti445/All_About_Javascript/README.md

             console.log(i)
 	 }
      Here we can even print i outside the loop because it was declare using a Var keyword and var is valid anywhere inside the function scope, which in most programming language gives error.

+ To tackle the above property Let keyword was introduced which has a braces scope.
+It means it is only valid inside the curly braces under a loop or a conditional.
+In example we can say that in the above example if we would have declared a variable i with Let then outside the loop the console.log(i) would have given an error because let has only braces scope so it will only exist inside the loop above.

+ 3 : Var adds itself to the window object.
+It means any variable declared with Var gets added to window object which exposes to 3rd party api which is not safe.
+So this thing was removed in Let.

+ # 11 : Window Object
+ => There are many features which we use to develop websites which are not provided by javascript but are provided by the Browser.
+All these feature which are not the part of JS , we can find them in an object provided by the Browser known as Window Object.
+Window object is like a box of features which is JS uses to implement various things.

+ # 12 : Stack Memory and Heap Memory
+ => Stack memory in Javascript is used to store the execution order of multiple function.
+If we use nested functions in a program they get added to the stack and later they are executed based on Last In First Out order.
+Heap Memory is used to store the variables and date during execution.

+ # 13 : Execution Context
+ => Execution Context is basically when we execute a function, then it will create it's own imaginary container where there will be 3 things :

+1 : variables

+2 : functions inside that parent function

+3 : lexical environment

+ 	Ex. function abcd()
+  	    {
+               var a = 2;
+	       function def()
+		{
+  			var x = 5;
+  		}
+    	    }
+In the above example, when the function abcd() will get executed it's execution context will be created and inside that var a and function def() will be stored.
+But var x will not be stored because var has function scope and variable x's parent is def(), so it can't be accessed outside the function def().
+This property is called Lexical Scope or Lexical Environment, which decides that a function can access what values.
+The lexical scope exists where there is a scope chain, i.e. a chain of nested functions.

+# 14 : How to Copy Reference Type Values
+=> As we have studied earlier that if we directly copy a reference type value in another variable.
+Ex. const a = [1,2,3,4] and b = a, then it will copy the original array and if we make any changes to the original array then the copied array will also be modified.
+So to tackle this we copy a reference type value using a Spred Operator.

+	Ex. const a = [1,2,3,4,5]
+            const b = [...a]

+     Using a spread operator the values of the original gets unpacked and we can store them anywhere.